Program OverviewPrinter Friendly

-Our Baking and Pastry Arts Management program builds on fundamental baking and pastry arts skills, preparing you to work within the baking sector in a management role.
-Whether it is menu design, purchasing, planning or execution, baking management is an essential skill to convert your passion into business success.
+Centennial College's Baking and Pastry Arts Management program will build on fundamental baking and pastry arts skills to prepare you for a management role within the baking sector.
+Whether it's menu design, purchasing, planning or execution, baking management is an essential skill to convert your passion into business success.

-In the Baking and Pastry Arts Management, courses you will work in baking and pastry labs, including Centennial College's one-of-a-kind commercial bakeshop as well as an on-campus cafe, restaurant and event centre.
+In the Baking and Pastry Arts Management courses, you'll work in baking and pastry labs, including Centennial College's one-of-a-kind commercial bakeshop as well as an on-campus cafe, restaurant and event centre.
 In these real-world environments, you'll hone your skills before beginning a 14-week work-integrated learning opportunity with one of the College's industry partners.

 You'll graduate with important industry certifications such as Smart Serve, Safe Food Handlers and CPR, making you job-ready.

-Many graduates from this baking and pastry arts program have secured employment within major hospitality brands in the hotel, resort and restaurant industries, as well as positions within large-scale commercial baking companies.
+Many graduates from this Baking and Pastry Arts program have secured employment within major hospitality brands in the hotel, resort and restaurant industries as well as within large-scale commercial baking companies.